Blog post

 Goal Achievement Metrics

-• Goal Completion Percentage – Goals met ÷ goals committed
+• Goal Completion Percentage – Use a goal-setting framework to track goals met ÷ goals committed

 • Sales Target Achievement – Actual bookings ÷ quota